-- Update charts and patient information to show current findings and treatments
+- Document and update charts and patient information to show findings and treatments

-- Order tests for nurses or other healthcare staff to perform
+- Order tests and consultations for other physicians or healthcare staff to perform

 - Review test results to identify abnormal findings

-- Recommend and design a plan of treatment
+- Recommend, design, and implement a treatment plan

 - Address concerns or answer questions that patients have about their health and well-being